 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Cargill, headquartered in the US, reported significant greenhouse gas emissions, with approximately 2,721,170,000 kg CO2e from Scope 1 and about 1,932,222,000 kg CO2e from Scope 2.
-The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 10% by 2025, using 2017 as the base year.
-Additionally, Cargill targets a 30% reduction in Scope 3 emissions per ton of product sold by 2030, also from a 2017 baseline.
-These targets include biogenic emissions and removals from bioenergy feedstocks, aligning with industry standards for climate action.
-Cargill's initiatives reflect a commitment to sustainability within the food and beverage processing sector, addressing both operational and supply chain emissions.
+In 2022, Cargill reported total greenhouse gas emissions of approximately 69,276,530,000 kg CO2e across all scopes.
+This includes about 6,927,653,000 kg CO2e from Scope 1 emissions and approximately 3,778,914,000 kg CO2e from Scope 2 emissions.
+The company also disclosed significant Scope 3 emissions, with approximately 172,706,398,000 kg CO2e attributed to purchased goods and services alone.
+Cargill has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 10% by 2025, using 2017 as the base year.
+Additionally, the company targets a 30% reduction in Scope 3 emissions per ton of product sold by 2030, also from a 2017 baseline.
+These targets include biogenic emissions and removals from bioenergy feedstocks, aligning with the Science Based Targets initiative (SBTi) to ensure that their goals are consistent with the global effort to limit warming to 2°C. Cargill's commitment to sustainability reflects its recognition of the critical role that the agricultural sector plays in climate change mitigation.
+The company continues to work towards these targets while enhancing its operational efficiency and sustainability practices.

 Access structured emissions data, company-specific emission factors, and source documents